 Call the Police

-Any accident in Georgia with injuries and/or more than $500 in property damage should be reported to the police.
+You should report any accident in Georgia with injuries or more than $500 in property damage to the police.
 Call the police right away to report the accident so that authorities know it happened.

 Officers should arrive at the scene and create an accident report of the crash.
-This will be important evidence of the accident for your case.
+This will be crucial evidence to support your case.

 Use your phone or a camera to take pictures of: